A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Seismic inversion: computational and theoretical complexity

-Note that these approaches are not mutually exclusive, and despite the fact that our contribution is an instance of model extension techniques, preprocessing hierarchical strategies, data transforms, or regularization methods can be incorporated straightforwardly.
-More recent ideas based on optimal transport can also be formally integrated in the framework presented later on, but requires further study and will not be considered here.
-Also, the Wasserstein distance needs a careful reinterpretation of seismic data as probability distributions and current solutions are confined to a trace-by-trace comparison, limiting its benefits.
+In practice, most of the inversion techniques typically benefit from a combination of these strategies.

 Recently, many model extension methods have been proven successful in their empirical robustness to local minima, but are hampered by the computational costs associated to operating in higher dimension.
-A notable exception is adaptive waveform inversion \citep[AWI,][]{warnerAWI1, warnerAWI2}, which consists in matching synthetic time traces to data by means of convolutional Wiener filters with arbitrary length.
+A notable exception is adaptive waveform inversion \citep[AWI,][]{warnerAWI1, warnerAWI2}, which consists of matching synthetic time traces to data by means of convolutional Wiener filters with arbitrary length.
 Since the computational overhead with respect to FWI is affordable, AWI can be applied to large problems.
 In this paper, however, we are not interested in establishing the relative merits of AWI with respect to other methods, and we will focus on developing a competing method based on WRI.
-WRI, in its basic formulation \citep{van2013mitigating}, is not amenable to 3D.
+While theoretically not immune to cycle-skipping, as demonstrated in the recent work \citet{symes2020waveform} under simplifying 1-D assumptions, WRI is empirically more robust than FWI to local minima \citep[as evidenced by a wealth of publications, starting from its original inception in][to this very paper]{van2013mitigating}.
+Moreover, as suggested in \citet{symes2020waveform}, a relatively straightforward modification of the WRI objective (based on a specific weighting of the equation error misfit) is already proven to be effective, albeit under the same simplifying conditions.
+Note that these modifications of WRI are readily implemented in this treatise.
+Despite these advantages, WRI in its basic formulation \citep{van2013mitigating} is not amenable to 3D.
 Indeed, it involves a relaxed version of the wave equation that does not allow for a straightforward implementation of time-marching schemes and is practically limited to 2D problems \citep[see, however,][ for some advances using frequency-domain 3D solvers]{peters2019SEGans}.
-Alternative characterizations of the original WRI formulation, as offered in \citet{huang2017full}, \citet{huang2018volume}, or \citet{aghamiry2019improving}, suffer from the same issues and do not scale efficiently to 3D.
+Alternative characterizations of the original WRI formulation, as offered in \citet{huang2017full}, \citet{huang2018volume}, or \citet{aghamiry2019improving}, suffer from similar computational issues and do not scale efficiently to 3D.
+Note that the approaches of \citet{huang2017full}, \citet{huang2018volume} can be cast in the time domain, but still require expensive iterative solvers for the state variable, incurring the same computational bottleneck of WRI, or even FWI when formulated in the frequency domain.
 The main goal of this paper is to provide a reformulation of WRI that circumvents this limitation.